On microlocalisation and the construction of Feynman Propagators for normally hyperbolic operators

-\textbf{The case of connection $P$-compatibility:} \\ Now, we assume that $\nabla^{E}$ is $P$-compatible.
+\textbf{The case of connection $P$-compatibility:} \\ We assume that $\nabla^{E}$ is $P$-compatible.
 Since the construction of the symbols of $B$ and $\tilde{B}$ are local, we can fix a local frame and local coordinates.
-We will reduce the general case to the case when the subprincipal symbol of $P$ vanishes near $\xxiNot$. \\ \textit{(i) The case of vanishing subprincipal symbol}: \\ We assume that $P$ is given in local coordinates with respect to a some bundle frame and that in this frame $\subSymb{P} = 0$ near $\xxiNot$.
+We will reduce the general situation to the case when the subprincipal symbol of $P$ vanishes near $\xxiNot$. \begin{enumerate} \item[(i)] \textit{The case of vanishing subprincipal symbol}: We assume that $P$ is given in local coordinates with respect to some bundle frame and that in this frame $\subSymb{P} = 0$ near $\xxiNot$.
 Let $\tilde P$ be a scalar operator with the same principal symbol as $P$ and with vanishing subprincipal symbol.
 Using Weyl-quantisation, the operators $B_1$ and $\tilde{B}_1$ can be constructed in such a way that Egorov's theorem holds up to the subprincipal symbol level~\cite[Thm.
 1]{Silva_PublMat_2007}.
-We can choose these operators in such a way that their principal symbols are constant $\one$ and such that the subprincipal symbol of $\tilde{B}_1 \tilde P B_1$ vanishes near $(0, \eta_1 \rd y^{1})$, and therefore so does the subprincipal symbol of $\tilde{B}_1 P B_1$ near $\xxiNot$.
+We can choose these operators in this fashion that their principal symbols are constant $\one$ and that the subprincipal symbol of $\tilde{B}_1 \tilde P B_1$ (resp. $B_1 D_{1} \tilde{B}_1$) vanishes near $(0, \eta_1 \rd y^{1})$ (resp. $\xxiNot$).
 We will now use the same construction as before starting with $B_1$ and $\tilde B_1$.
 Then the principal symbol $q$ of the remainder term $Q$ vanishes.
 The construction of $B_2$ and $\tilde{B}_2$ then yields operators with total symbols that are scalar and constant principal symbols equal to $\one$.
-We conclude that in case the subprincipal symbol of $P$ vanishes near $\xxiNot$ the operators $B$ and $\tilde{B}$ can be chosen as scalar operators.
-The principal symbols that are constant along the flow lines of $X_P$ and $X_{D_1}$. \\ \textit{(ii) The case of nonvanishing subprincipal symbol}: \\ We will microlocally transform $P$ to a scalar pseudodifferential operator $\tilde{P}$.
-To be specific, for any properly supported $\tilde{P} \in \PsiDO{1}{M}$, we want to have a $\hat{B} \in \PsiDO{0}{M; E}$ such that $\hat{B}$ is noncharacteristic at $\xxiNot$ and $\xxiNot \notin \ES{P \hat{B} - \hat{B} \tilde{P} I}$.
+We conclude that, in case the subprincipal symbol of $P$ vanishes near $\xxiNot$, the operators $B$ and $\tilde{B}$ can be chosen as scalar operators with principal symbols that are constant along the flow lines of $X_P$ and $X_{D_1}$. \item[(ii)] \textit{The case of non-vanishing subprincipal symbol}: We will microlocally transform $P$ to a scalar pseudodifferential operator $\tilde{P}$.
+To be specific, for any properly supported $\tilde{P} \in \PsiDO{1}{M}$, we want to have a $\hat{B} \in \PsiDO{0}{M; E}$ such that $\hat{B}$ is non-characteristic at $\xxiNot$ and $\xxiNot \notin \ES{P \hat{B} - \hat{B} \tilde{P} I}$.